Republicans see indictment as boon for Trump in 2024

 Trump has given every indication that he will continue on with his presidential campaign in spite of the indictment, using the charges against him as a cudgel to argue that Democrats are desperate to take him out of the 2024 race because they fear a rematch against him.

-John Feehery, a Republican strategist, slammed Manhattan District Attorney Alvin Bragg, whose office is behind the indictment, saying that he made a mistake in charging Trump.
+John Feehery, a Republican strategist, slammed Manhattan District Attorney Alvin Bragg (D), whose office is behind the indictment, saying that he made a mistake in charging Trump.

 “But he’s going to use this to his advantage.
 His team has already signaled they’re going to paint this as politically motivated,” Madden said.